AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - For JP106 we need actually 3-pin connector.
 However I could not source one with long needles.
 So, I just cut 3 pins.
 Leaving the plastic though intact!
  - LS1: Speaker 2W 8Ohm 28mm: https://a.co/d/bBaHMG7
    - or Digikey part 102-3850-ND
+   - Power supply/charger for batteries: https://a.co/d/hriKC1F
+   - It is very important to use this recommended power supply for the best charging experience and from the safety perspective!
  ## Front Panel
  - SW1: Generic button: https://a.co/d/eFSJQzc
    - or Digikey part EG2025-ND